Rainymood/rainymood.github.io/_posts/2023-12-09-tests-are-nice.md

     teaser: "/../assets/2023-12-09-tests-are-nice/thumbnail.png"
 ---

-*Sharing my experience with test-driven development (TDD) and learning golang using the Advent Of Code (AOC)*

-Because the logic in part 1 of [Advent of Code Day 9](https://adventofcode.com/2023/day/9) did not seem so daunting, I wanted to challenge myself to really use Test-Driven Development here and I want to share some realizations that I had while doing so.
+Because the logic in part 1 of [Advent of Code Day 9](https://adventofcode.com/2023/day/9) did not seem so daunting, I wanted to challenge myself to really use Test-Driven Development.
+In this blog post I want to share some funny realizations that I had while doing so.

 ### Realization 1

 **I made a lot of mistakes even for small and simple functions!** The first thing that I realized was that, even for small and simple functions, I was messing up big time.
 I was forgetting edge cases and making tiny mistakes all over the place.
 We really are bad computers.
-Even for this simple function that calculates the difference between the elements `diff()` I still needed multiple tries to get all the unit tests to pass.
+Even for this simple function that calculates the difference between the elements (`diff()`) I still needed multiple tries to get all the unit tests to pass.

 This unit test shows one of the unit tests for this function: